Jake Simmons: Oil business

 As a member of the Creek Nation, Simmons received 160 acres of land when the tribe disbanded.
 In the 1920s, oil flowed on his hand.
 He became an oil broker and entrepreneur, buying and selling oil leases, and started a real estate business.
 During the Great Depression, he sold Oklahoma farmland to African Americans in East Texas, who had made money in the oil boom.
 Meanwhile, he expanded his oil lease-trading business into Texas, Louisiana, Arkansas and Kansas.
 He dealt with oil barons such as William Skelly, founder of Skelly Oil, and Frank Phillips, founder of Phillips Petroleum.

 With the help of his sons and L. W. Thomas of Summit, Oklahoma, Simmons built the Simmons Royalty Co., and expanded into cattle and insurance.

 In the 1960s, Simmons worked as an intermediary in multimillion-dollar deals between major American oil companies and newly independent African nations.
 He became internationally recognized in the oil business.
 In 1969, he was appointed to the National Petroleum Council.

 Civil rights

 Simmons refused to be a victim of bigotry.
 He told his children, "You are equal to anyone, but if you think you're not, you're not."

 Simmons thought that jobs were the key to economic empowerment for African Americans.
 He helped blacks gain skills in his business and then helped them find jobs in other businesses.
 Simmons once said, "It is a waste of life for a man to fail to achieve when he has the opportunity."

 In 1938, Simmons filed one of the early court cases against separate schools and took it all the way to the Supreme Court.
-He was president of the Oklahoma NAACP and presided over the Negro Business League.
+He was president of the Oklahoma NAACP and presided over the National Negro Business League.